The Champ

 feint from the Champ, dauntless on the blood-flecked

-mat (the other) that bed of mortal conflict,
+mat (the other), that bed of mortal conflict,

-the crowd's madness was love, uppercut,
+the crowd’s madness is love, uppercut,

-the big-mike announcer did his thing, too,
+the big-mike announcer does his bit, too,

-the crowd traded backslaps and greenbacks, pickpockets
+the crowd trades backslaps and greenbacks.
+The fix

-never gone ) echoes and laughter, house lights.
+never gone ) Echoes and laughter, house lights.

-Janitors appeared, disappeared.
+Janitors appear, disappear.
 The night

 for Marti